Small business insurance guide

 How to save money on small business insurance

-A great way to cover all your insurance bases and potentially save money is to get a business owners policy, also referred to as a BOP.
-A BOP allows business owners to put together a number of coverage types under a single policy rather than stringing them together à la carte.
+- Our ultimate recommendation is to start with a BOP.
+A BOP allows business owners to put together several coverage types under a single policy rather than stringing them together à la carte.
 By customizing coverage to your business needs, you can simplify your insurance policy and often save money in the process.

 Getting insurance coverage for your business doesn’t have to be difficult.
-Get a quote from Progressive today.
+Like The Zebra, Bold Penguin compares several insurance companies at once to offer tailored quotes to your insurance needs— at Bold Penguin, commercial insurance is their specialty.
+Get a quote from Bold Penguin today.

 About The Zebra